querqy/chorus/README.md

 *Towards an open source tool stack for e-commerce search*

-Chorus makes deploying powerful ecommerce search easier by shifting the buy vs build decision in favour of build, so you can own your search!
+Chorus makes deploying powerful ecommerce search easier by shifting the **buy vs build** decision in favour of **build**, so you can own your search!
 It deals with three issues:

-1. **Our collaboration stinks** Making holistic progress on search requires deep, cross-functional collaboration.
-Shooting emails or tracking search requirements in spreadsheets won't cut it.
+1. **Starting from Scratch is Time Consuming** Downloading a open source search engine isn't enough, it's like getting the parts of a Lego model, only without the directions ;-) .
+We need a better baseline to quickly get started.

-2. ***Search testing is hard*** Search changes are cross-cutting: most changes will cause problems.
-Testing is difficult: you can't run hundreds of searches after every relevance change.
+2. **Integration of Tooling is Hard** Search isn't just the index, it's also the analytics tooling, the relevance tooling, the operational monitoring that goes into it.
+Every team starts incurs the penalty of starting from scratch integrating the ecosystem of options.

-3. **Iterations are slow** Moving forward seems impossible.
-To avoid sliding backwards, progress is slow.
-Many simply give up on search, depriving users of the means to find critical information.
+3. ***Sharing Knowledge is a Must!*** It isn't enough to just have conference talks, we need sample code and sample data in order to share knowledge about improving ecommerce search.
+Chorus is that public environment that you can use to share your next great idea!

 [Explore a demo](https://fivethirtyeight.datasettes.com/fivethirtyeight), watch [a video about the project](https://www.youtube.com/watch?v=aoWx7KJzvCs) or try it out by [running the quickstart.sh script](#5-minutes-to-run-chorus)